reymond-group/RAscore/model_building/README.md

 ## Training Models

-The folder ./example_classification_configs contains example configuration files to train a variety of classifiers.
+The folder *example_classification_configs* contains example configuration files to train a variety of classifiers.
 The configuration file should be changed to reflect the paths of the training and test sets, and the output directory.
-A variety of descriptors have been implemented as found in the file 'descriptors.py'.
+A variety of descriptors have been implemented as found in the file *descriptors.py*.
 These can be specified in the configuration file.